sourcegraph/about/handbook/engineering/distribution/recurring_processes.md

 1. Revisit the goals.
 Are they still the right goals?
 1. If there are any remaining uncertainties following the meeting, the owners of each theme or task should follow up before the start of the cycle.

+**Note on pairing:** Pairing is a great way to share knowledge about the different projects that team is working on and pays dividends own the road.
+Teammates are encouraged to spend **2 hours** per cycle pairing with someone on all projects that you are _not_ working on.
+You are also encouraged to take own fewer tasks in order to accomdate this (remember that people with be pairing with you as well).

 **Note on agency and responsibility:**

 - It is **every** Distribution teammate's responsibility to understand the team's priorities and propose the work that aligns with these priorities.